 Now it’s time to leave the capsule if you dare

 This song is a great way to integrate some music into your classroom, AND it’s a narrative song in an under-utilized genre.
 It’s definitely a win-win!
 Students are really interested in the slow build of this song.
 This song taps into a very modern fear of being lost in space but also answers some fears of a specific historical context.
 Moreover, you could discuss this song as a metaphor.
 Science fiction is famous for taking general human fears and concerns and mapping them onto specific speculative events, but we can always map them back.
 How does the fear of “being lost” connect to other works of literature?
 What could “Ground Control” symbolize?

 for the Science Fiction Poetry Association’s annual Rhysling Award.

 This anthology is a great addition to your classroom library.

 7. “The Last Crone on the Moon” by CSE Cooney

 see my shadow cast by earthlight.”

 Multivocality is such a cool aspect of poetry, and CSE Cooney nails it in this poem.
 Her poem recounts someone vaguely witchy (evoked by the word “crone” in the title) who grows old on the moon.
 This is such a fascinating blend of atmospheres (something more fantastic with the gleam and glam of science fiction) and ideas.
-This is a great poem to share with students to encourage them to blend genres in their own writing.
+This is a great science fiction poem to share with students to encourage them to blend genres in their own writing.

 What are your favorite science fiction poems to teach in Secondary ELA?
-Let me know in comments. 🙂
+Let me know in the comments. 🙂